pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 | Heterogeneous Population Model with Inhibition and Death | Yes | No | Yes | Yes | No | Yes |
 | Heterogeneous Population Model with Inhibition, Death and Resistance | Yes | No | Yes | Yes | No | Yes |

-If undecided between different models the model selection function should be used.
+If undecided between different models, the model selection function should be used.

 ## Stochastic models for bacterial growth

-In the stochastic version of the growth models, the growth rate of each population component (denoted as $\mu_i$) is evaluated based on the concentration of the limiting nutrient and then the number of birth event is evaluated with the Poisson approximation.
+In the stochastic version of the growth models, the growth rate of each population component (denoted as $\mu_i$) is evaluated based on the concentration of the limiting nutrient, and then the number of birth events is evaluated with the Poisson approximation.
 The user is required to specify the starting amount of nutrients and the volume of the solution.
 Various kinetic growth models are considered. **Note that these models can be used only during simulations.**
 In the following, we use $\nu$ to represent the limiting nutrient concentration throughout, $\mu_\text{max}$ denotes the maximum possible growth rate, $k_1$ (for $i=1,2$) is a numerical constant whose specific meaning depends on the model, $N$ indicates the number of present cells, and $N_\text{max}$ is the carrying capacity in the Verhulst model.

 - Monod Model: